 01 Getting Started

-This lesson is focussed on picklists or selection input fields, including
+This lesson is focused on picklists or selection input fields, including

 • Boolean fields such as checkbox and switch elements, the difference between static and dynamic picklist options, how to cache metadata for increased flow time, and how to filter some of the items in the picklist based on the record types in Salesforce.

-• How to set up dependent picklists using dependent picklists in Salesforce, how to populate options in the picklist with records from Salesforce instead of picklists from Salesforce, and how to bring distinct options into the picklist.
+• How do you set up dependent picklists using dependent picklists in Salesforce?
+How can we populate options in the picklist with records from Salesforce instead of picklists from Salesforce?
+How can we bring distinct options into the picklist?

-• How to use picklist interactivity, such as set value, and clear or activate items in the picklist.
+• Use picklist interactivity, such as set value, and clear or activate items in the picklist.

 02 The Setup